areyes986/learning-journal/CSS.md

 Allows you to specify a color like RGB but as a fourth value to indicate opacity
 - value is between 0.0 - 1.0
 - only affects the element on which it is applied, not child elements

+Some browsers may not recognize RGBA colors.
+Fallback is to display solid colors.
+If there are two rules that apply to the same element, the latter will take priority.
+To *create* the fallback, yu can specify a color as a hex code, color name, or rgb value

+**HSL**
+Alternative way to specify colors

+**HSLA**
+Allows you to specify color properties using hue, saturationm and lightness, and adds a fourth value which represents transparency.